Sultan Ali Keshtmand: Personal life and death

-He then left Afghanistan, first moving to Russia and then to England.
-There he became an outspoken defender of the rights of Hazaras and other minorities, claiming that the Pashtun majority in Afghanistan had had too much power in all of Afghanistan's regimes, past and present.
-After the communist Saur Revolution, which toppled Daud Khan's first Afghan Republic, he reportedly said, "Brothers, today the five long centuries of Pashtun political domination has come to an end."
+He subsequently became an activist and defender of the rights of Hazaras and other minorities, claiming that the Pashtun majority in Afghanistan had had too much power in all of Afghanistan's regimes, past and present.
+After the Saur Revolution, which toppled Daoud Khan's first Afghan Republic, he reportedly said, "Brothers, today the five long centuries of Pashtun political domination has come to an end."
+He would also remain a prominent figure within Afghan politics, reflecting on the PDPA era of Afghanistan in his book 'Political Notes and Historical Events' alongside writing articles on contemporary Afghan politics.